pmean/build-website/text/05/SingleObservation.md

 ![SingleObservation02.gif not found.](../../../web/images/05/SingleObservation02.png)

 The left portion of the second table tells us that you cannot compute the Levene test either.
-I am not too upset about this because I don\'t like the Levene test.
+I am not too upset about this because I don't like the Levene test.

 ![SingleObservation03.gif not found.](../../../web/images/05/SingleObservation03.png)